 This claim is one of the ones that got Darwin into the biggest trouble, and one for which we owe him the most thanks.
 From Aristotle on through the Medieval Period, people thought of life in terms of what's called the "Great Chain of Being."
 According to this idea, all living things exist on a hierarchy from least to greatest, starting from lowly plants and typically culminating in humans, then angels, then God as the greatest being.
 Darwin's theory of natural selection through that whole chain out the window by saying that evolution is directionless - things adapt and survive, but they don't get "better" with each bit of added complexity.
 Humans, therefore, are biologically no better than any other surviving species...
 You can imagine why this got the Church Fathers all hot and bothered.

-For some traditions, knowledge of why the practice is done is necessary to properly execute it.
-For example, many religions commemorate the onset of adulthood as an opportunity to affirm one’s faith, such as confirmation in Catholicism, a bar/bat mitzvah in Judaism, and others.
-Such events rely on an individual understanding the implications of one’s commitment to one’s faith; otherwise, the moment loses its significance.
+Some traditional practices can be properly executed only if those who do so have an understanding of why the practice is done.
+For example, many religions commemorate the onset of adulthood with rituals such as confirmation in Catholicism or a bar/bat mitzvah in Judaism.
+Such customs rely on an understanding of the implications of one’s commitment to one’s faith; otherwise, they lose their significance.
 If Seth doesn’t know that having a bar mitzvah confirms his Jewish identity and commitment to be involved in the Jewish community, then the event no longer has meaning.

 As I noted, much work in psychology shows that people (well, at least educated Westerners) are subject to the Gambler’s Fallacy, in which we perceive streaks in the world where none exist or we believe that we are “due” after an extended losing streak.
 In fact, we struggle to recognize a sequence of hits and misses as random — instead, we find phony patterns in the randomness.
 One famous version of this is the hot-hand fallacy in basketball, in which people perceive a player as suddenly better than his long-term scoring average would suggest (it’s an illusion).
 This is a problem for us, since the best strategies in life sometimes require randomizing.
 We are just not good at shutting down our mental pattern recognizers.